Tenemo/sealed-vote-server/README.md

 -   `.vscode/`: Recommended settings and extensions for Visual Studio Code.
     -   `extensions.json`: Suggests useful extensions to install.
     -   `settings.json`: Recommended settings for a consistent development environment.

-## TODO:

--   restrict the amount of participants
--   allow creator to update the polls
--   allow creator to close polls
--   rate limiting
--   tests
--   fix 500 when a voter already voted

 ## Contribution